-In summary, we find that the smaller $\lambda{air}$ predicted by atomistic molecular dynamics than widely used values predicted by pure elastic collision models does not substantially influence particle growth by condensation and coagulation.
-This is because the collision of particles is determined by the mean effective free path of condensable vapors rather than $\lambda{air}$ , and the formula for the slip correction factor is fitted to experimental results with a predetermined value of $\lambda{air}$ .
+In summary, we find that the smaller $\lambda{air}$ predicted by atomistic molecular dynamics, compared to the widely used values predicted by pure elastic collision models, does not substantially influence particle growth by condensation and coagulation.
+This is because the collision of particles is determined by the mean effective free path of condensable vapors rather than by $\lambda{air}$ , and the formula for the slip correction factor is fitted to experimental results with a predetermined value of $\lambda{air}$ .
 The influences of the force field of air molecules on the collision between vapors and particles may need further investigation.
-For rapid growth processes involving a high excess latent heat, a smaller $\lambda{air}$ affects growth by increasing heat transfer flux.
+For rapid growth processes involving high excess latent heat, a smaller $\lambda{air}$ affects growth by increasing heat transfer flux.
 However, this is not the case for atmospheric nanoparticle growth in the lower troposphere, and it has only a minor influence on cloud droplet formation.

-Code availability

-The code for the figure can be provided upon request from the corresponding author.
+Code availability.
+The code for the figures can be provided upon request from the corresponding author (markku.kulmala@helsinki.fi).